 It’s hard to imagine that only a few short years ago, only a very small group of people in Australia were using streaming services at all – and most of them were using internet trickery to make the then-US-only Netflix think they were in the same country.
 Once Stan and then Netflix arrived, though, TV in Australia changed forever and typically for Australians, we took to it like a duck to (streaming) water.

 These days, there’s a wide range of different streaming services on offer, large and small.
 Along with Netflix and Stan – the big guns of streaming with over a million users each – there’s Amazon’s Prime Video, niche services like hayu (for reality TV), OvoPlay (for fringe sports), DocPlay and Curiosity Stream (documentaries) and more.
-For live premium TV, movies and sports there’s Foxtel Now and Fetch TV, for on-demand movies and TV there’s iTunes, Google Play Movies and Telstra TV Box Office – and now for all things sport we have Kayo.
+For live premium TV, movies and sports, there are Foxtel Now and Fetch TV, for on-demand movies and TV there’s BINGE and Telstra TV Box Office – and now for all things sport we have Kayo.

 All these services need apps, and those apps need a device to run on.

-If you’ve bought a brand name TV in the past few years, you’ve almost certainly got what’s known as a “smart” TV – basically a TV with a small dedicated computer built in that can run apps.
+A “smart” TV is basically a TV with a dedicated computer built in that can run apps.
 This can be great for streaming – after all, Netflix is on almost every device and Stan isn’t far behind.
 A capable “smart” TV can run apps for these services fairly well and get the job done.
-But what happens when you want to stream from a service that hasn’t got its app on your TV – like with the new sports streaming service Kayo?
-Simply waiting for an app is not a solution as those apps tend to be an afterthought for most services and older TVs often miss out completely.
+But what happens when you want to stream from a service that hasn’t got its app on your TV – like with the sports streaming service Kayo?
+Simply waiting for an app isn’t a great solution, as many streaming services prioritise devices first, and older TVs often miss out completely.

 And then there’s the millions of TVs out there that aren’t quite so “smart” – but still deliver a stunning HD picture for their owners, who don’t want to have to replace a perfectly good television just to get one with apps on it.
-There’s got to be a better way of streaming – one where apps are constantly updated, and new apps quickly added when new streaming services come to the market.
-The answer is a dedicated streaming device – and broader app support isn’t the only advantage these clever little boxes can offer.
+It’s much easier and a lot cheaper to pick up a streaming device instead.

 The Top Streaming Devices

-And bear in mind that streaming devices don’t have to just be a tiny box that does streaming and nothing else.
-As you’ll see here, the computing power and HD video support of some other devices can make them ideal for streaming as well.
+There’s a vast range of different devices used for streaming, and alongside the ones we mention here, there’s quite a few niche devices making their way here from countries like China (mostly Android-powered boxes that are more for the technically minded).
+Keep in mind that streaming devices don’t have to just be a tiny box that does streaming and nothing else.
+The computing power and HD video support of some other devices can make them ideal for streaming as well.
 You may even already have one in your living room!

 Apple was one of the first companies to introduce a dedicated streaming device, with the Apple TV released in Australia years before full-scale streaming was a thing here.
 By the time Netflix and Stan arrived to kick things off properly, the 4th-generation Apple TV was on the horizon and it’s this model – along with the 5th-generation Apple TV 4K – that’s still the benchmark today that other streaming devices can aspire to.
 With comprehensive app support for almost every streaming service you can imagine, big and small, it’s a true “one device to do it all” purchase that just gets better and better as you find more apps to add to it.
-The 4K model supports Dolby Vision (alongside HDR10) and Dolby Atmos, too, with tons of iTunes Store movies available in that format.
-Using the same CPU as the iPad Pro, the 4K model is powerful enough to run demanding apps like Kayo smoothly.
 Oh, and it also plays games.
-It may be expensive (around $249) but it’s well worth it.
+It may be expensive (from $249) but it’s well worth it.

 On the other end of the pricing scale we find the much-loved Chromecast, which is a streaming device with a difference.
 Available in two versions – regular and “Ultra” (the latter supporting 4K streaming) the Chromecast is a little circular device that plugs into a spare HDMI port on your TV or amp.
 To use it, you load up an app on your phone or tablet and tell it to “cast” to your Chromecast device.
 Then everything you play is sent to your TV with your mobile device acting as the remote control.
-Chromecast is supported by thousands of apps and is usually available with new streaming services from day one, while other platforms have to wait for dedicated apps.
-With the regular Chromecast around $59 and the Chromecast Ultra about $99, they’re an easy (and very portable) way to get into full-scale streaming.
+Chromecast is supported by thousands of apps and costs only around $59 for the HD version, while the 4K Chromecast Ultra costs about $99.

 Based on the popular Roku range of streaming boxes that have sold millions in the US (with the familiar interface even integrated into some popular TVs there), the Telstra TV 3 is, as the name suggests, available only from one place – Telstra.
-The version currently available is the third generation of the box, which added support for 4K HDR streaming, live TV (via an antenna), an interactive program guides, and can now be synced with Google Assistant, which allows you to use voice search.
-At its heart, though, this is a solid and reliable piece of kit that may not win any awards for its user interface, but which makes up for it by being incredibly easy to use.
-Telstra TV can be had for free on the right Telstra broadband plan, or bought for $216 outright (though you need a Telstra broadband connection to activate its advanced features).
+The version currently available is the third generation of the box, and it’s a solid and reliable piece of kit that may not win any awards for its user interface, but which makes up for it by being incredibly easy to use.
+Telstra TV can be had for free on the right Telstra broadband plan, or bought for $216 outright (though you need a Telstra broadband service to use some of its features).

 Amazon Fire TV Stick

 Amazon’s hugely popular Fire TV devices have a long pedigree in the US, and it was only a matter of time before they started arriving here as well.
 So far, Amazon has opted to release only one model in Australia – the “Basic Edition”.
-This is actually the latest-model standard stick sold in the US, minus support for Alexa voice control – and there’s a lot to like about it.
 It’s fast, it’s well designed, it’s got a great little remote control, and it doesn’t cost very much (usually $69, it’s frequently sold a lot cheaper).